Exam rules and policies

 - The lighting of your room should be of daylight quality and overhead lighting is preferred.
 If overhead lighting is not possible, please make sure that your light source is not directly behind you as it will make it difficult for your invigilator to observe you.

-- You can take in 2 sheets of A4 white paper on the day to make notes.
-These sheets must be blank except for this on-the-day support number; +44 (0)80 8273 9244.
+- You can take in 2 sheets of blank A4 white paper on the day to make notes.
 You will need to show both sides of the paper during the room scan.
 You can also take in a pen to make notes.
 You must destroy any notes made in the presence of the invigilator before exiting your exam.

 - All mobile phones, briefcases, handbags, books, revision notes must be locked away or left outside the room in which you are taking the examination.